 Not fully satisfied?
 Contact your MCO

 If you are unable to come to an agreement with the TSP, or they have not communicated with you for more than 30 calendar days, your next step is to transfer the claim to your military claims office.
 The MCO will take over from there, but it’s important you stay in close contact with them throughout the process.
 Prior to transferring the claim to the MCO, contact your local transportation office for assistance with your TSP.
+Use the MilitaryINSTALLATIONS tool to find the contact information for your local transportation office.

 You have two years from delivery date to transfer your claim to your MCO.
 You will receive a depreciated value for the item(s) upfront and then your MCO will continue to negotiate for the full replacement value on your behalf.
 If they are successful in recouping funds from the TSP, you will receive the difference up to the full replacement/repair value, or FRV.
 Exemption: For all NTS and DPM claimed item(s), you will be paid the FRV upfront.